The $h$-Principle for Maps Transverse to Bracket-Generating Distributions: Abstract

 \section{Abstract}

-Given a bracket-generating distribution $\calD$ on a manifold $M$, we prove that maps from an arbitrary manifold $\Sigma$ to $M$, which are transverse to $\calD$, satisfy the complete $h$-principle.
-This settles a question posed by Gromov.
+Given a smooth bracket-generating distribution $\mathcal{D}$ of constant growth on a manifold $M$, we prove that maps from an arbitrary manifold $\Sigma$ to $M$, which are transverse to $\mathcal{D}$, satisfy the complete $h$-principle.
+This partially settles a question posed by M. Gromov.

 \frenchspacing